NOTE: The information below is specific to the Spring Semester 2018 program.

 The Budget Sheet will provide a detailed explanation of billable and non-billable program costs, withdrawal policies, and the payment process.
 Costs vary by program, so it is important to review this information carefully.

 Upon confirmation of participation, participants will pay a $500 deposit.
 The $500 deposit will be applied to the final program cost balance.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal (including a non-refundable $150 Education Abroad Fee).
-The deposit must be paid by August 11, 2017.

 Financial Aid & Scholarships